Room Reservation Policies

 Friends of Libraries Room

 The Friends of the Libraries Room (319 Alden) is used primarily for educational or cultural activities which are consistent with the Library’s functions.
-The Friends Room is located outside the Faculty Commons and the Fine Arts Library on the 3rd floor of Alden Library.
+The Friends Room is located opposite the Fine Arts Library on the 3rd floor of Alden Library.

 Serving of food and drink in the Friends Room is NOT permitted except by special permission during the reservation process.
 University catering policies must be followed.

+The room includes approximately 80 chairs and 10 tables.
+The capacity of the room in a theater-style arrangement is 80 people.
 The room is equipped with a computer, projector and other audio-visual equipment.
-Arrangements for assistance from IT library staff are available upon request.
+Assistance from IT library staff are typically only available if prior arrangements have been made.

 George V. Voinovich Seminar Room